wp-plugins/show-widget-area-names/readme.txt

 The plugin shows the widget area names on non-admin pages and posts.
 This adds the widget area title to widget $params['before_widget'].
 This will only display for the edit_posts capabilities.
 You must use print $params['before_widget'] in your widget definitions to view the area name.
 If the widget area is empty then no widget area name is displayed.

+Recently added a jQuery toggle to the admin menu bar to quickly hide/show the widget area names.

 == Installation ==

 This section describes how to install the plugin and get it working.